dtekcth/data101/src/beginner/editor/navigation.md

 ## Find & Replace

 Sometimes you want to find a certain string in a file.
-For example say that you have a function named `startProgram` that you want to find.
+For example say that you have a function named "startProgram" that you want to find.
 By pressing !kbd[!ctrl+F] you will open the find menu where you can search for any text in the file.
 If you instead want to search your whole project then that would be !kbd[!ctrl+Shift+F].

 > This command also works in your browser and can be used to find text on websites.

 This type of functionality can also be used to replace text.
 Maybe that function name you invented at the start just isn't cutting it any longer so you decide to replace it.
 Rewriting this by hand is tedious and error-prone (what if you miss one place?).
-Luckily VSCode got us covered.
+Luckily VSCode has us covered.
 You can use !kbd[!ctrl+H] (!kbd[!ctrl+Alt+F] on macOS) and !kbd[!ctrl+Shift+H] to replace occurences in the file and project, respectively.

 > It is also possible to perform more complex searches and replacements see [the reference](https://docs.microsoft.com/en-us/visualstudio/ide/finding-and-replacing-text?view=vs-2022) for more information.